dma-neves/tinysm/README.md

 # Tiny State Machine

 This is a tiny C++ template library to define state machines declaratively using event-based transitions.
-Given the lack of a standard C++ state machine library, I created this library as a very simple and light-weight solution do define state machines in my projects.
+Given the lack of a standard C++ state machine library, I created this library as a simple and light-weight solution do define state machines in my projects.
 This is a header-only library, meaning that it can easily be copied into an existing project.

 Note: This library was inspired by a similar solution developed by [tobyselway](https://github.com/tobyselway).